Alpha07/swarm/README.md

 **Swarm is a Bruteforcing pentesting tool for bruteforcing html logins.**

-**If you enjoy and are pleased with Swarm, take a moment and star this github.
-It only takes a second, so please take a second now and star at the top of the page.**
 ## Some Notable Features
 * Multi-Threaded
 * Randomized user agents